 He said that suitable legislation assists global law enforcement partners with evidence-sharing, extradition and the prosecution of such offences, while also acting as a deterrent for potential child predators.

-In Europe This month, the EU agency known as the European Network and Information Security Agency (Enisa) released a report on cyber bullying and online grooming warning that misuse of data, such as data mining and profiling, harms minors.
+This month, the EU agency known as the European Network and Information Security Agency (Enisa) released a report on cyber bullying and online grooming warning that misuse of data, such as data mining and profiling, harms minors.